Rushild25/Neural-Machine-Translation-Hinglish-English-Transformer/README.md

 ## ✨ Features

-- 🤖 **Transformer Architecture** - State-of-the-art sequence-to-sequence translation
+- 🤖 **Transformer Architecture** - Implemented from the renowned "Attention is All You Need" research paper
-- 🔧 **Text Preprocessing** - Advanced tokenization and preprocessing for Hinglish text
+- 🔧 **Text Preprocessing** - Advanced tokenization and preprocessing for Hinglish and English text
 - 📦 **Pre-trained Model** - Ready-to-use trained model (tracked with Git LFS)
 - 📓 **Interactive Notebook** - Complete Jupyter notebook for training and inference
-- 🚀 **Easy Integration** - Simple API for seamless integration

 ---